Michelle M Sauer

 Academic Board, Female Religious Engagement in Late Antiquity, Middle Ages and Early Modernity.
 Brepols.

 Steering Committee, Electronic Canterbury Tales Project.
-Hosted by the University of Saskatchewan.
+Hosted by the University of Lethbridge, Alberta.

 Managing Editor, Medieval Feminist Forum (June 2004-May 2009); Society for Medieval Feminist Scholarship